remindmodel/remind/tutorials/12_Calibrating_CES_Parameters.md

 Prices under (2) are calculated using the `input.gdx` provided to the calibration run.
-User intervention is only required when prices cannot be derived from the .gdx, which will be the case of a change in the CES structure, i.e. when nodes have been added or removed from the CES tree (technically when the set `cesOut2cesIn` differs between `input.gdx` and the current calibration run), or seldom in cases of convergence problems.
+User intervention is only required when prices cannot be derived from the .gdx file, which will be the case of a change in the CES structure, i.e. when nodes have been added or removed from the CES tree (technically when the set `cesOut2cesIn` differs between `input.gdx` and the current calibration run), or seldom in cases of convergence problems.

 ## Settings

 To set up a CES calibration run, simply set module 29 `CES_parameters` to the `calibration` realisation.
+All data relevant to the calibration is configured according to the selected scenario configuration.
+Keep them identical to the baseline scenario you want to calibrate.
+As the calibration performs multiple REMIND runs (ten by default), allow for longer runtime, usually more than 24 hours, by selecting an appropriate slurm configuration.

 The calibration can further be adjusted using three switches: